-Priority Area Key activity Performance Measure Department/Division Update Equality Objective 1- Tackling inequality 1.1 Schools attain ment - improving attair ment levels for all and narrowing the gap in achieven nents for some groups 1.1.1 Deliver support to schools to narrow gaps in progress and achievement.
+Priority Area Key activity Performance Measure Department/Division Update Equality Ob jective 1- Tackling inequality 1.1 Schools attain ment - improving attain ment levels for al l and narrowing the gap in achiever nents for some groups 1.1.1 Deliver support to schools to narrow gaps in progress and achievement.
 Deliver training, and provide support, including pupil tracking, to improve the progress and outcomes of all pupils, including those from target groups: those from Black and minority ethnic groups (BME), Pupil Premium (those eligible for free school meals and Looked After Children), non statemented pupils with Special Educational Needs, and LAC.
 Key stage progress measures for target groups.
 Key stage outcomes for target groups.
-Children Schools and Families - Merton School Improvement 2014-15 Provisional Data: Key stage 2: There is a 14-point percentage gap between Disadvantaged pupils (72% and All Other pupils (86%) reaching the expected benchmark in reading, writing and maths.
-Compared to last year's results, the gap for disadvantaged pupils with regard to expected progress has been closed for writing and narrowed in reading.
-However, it has widened slightly by 1% in mathematics.
-Of the four largest ethnic groups, White British, Asian Other and White Other attained better than All Pupils with regard to reaching the expected benchmark in reading, writing and maths.
-SEN pupils' attainment in terms of both expected levels and progress (with a Statement or EHC Plan) was significantly higher than the same group nationally.
-Key stage 4: 45% of Disadvantaged Pupils achieved 5 A-C GCSEs (incl Eng &amp;
+Children Schools and Families - Merton School Improvement Z014-15 Provisional Data: Key stage 2: - There is a 14-point percentage gap between Disadvantaged pupils (72%) and All Other pupils (86%) reaching the expected benchmark in reading, writing and maths. - Compared to last year's results, the gap for disadvantaged pupils with regard to expected progress has been closed for writing and narrowed in reading.
+However, it has widened slightly by 1% in mathematics. - Of the four largest ethnic groups, White British, Asian Other and White Other attained better than All Pupils with regard to reaching the expected benchmark in reading, writing and maths. - SEN pupils' attainment in terms of both expected levels and progress (with a Statement or EHC Plan) was significantly higher than the same group nationally.
+Key stage 4: - 45% of Disadvantaged Pupils achieved 5 A-C GCSEs (incl Eng & maths) compared to 68% of All Other

 Priority Area Key activity Performance Measure Department/Division Update Pupils, which is above the national average for this group.
 The attainment gap of 23% is lower than the national gap of 28%. - 69% of Disadvantaged Pupils made the expected progress in English - the gap with All Other Pupils is narrower than that seen nationally. - 57% of Disadvantaged Pupils made the expected progress in maths - the gap with All Other Pupils is only 1% larger than nationally. - Students receiving SEN support and those with a Statement/EHC Plan outperformed their comparator groups both in London and nationally with regard to both end of key stage attainment and expected progress.
-1.2 Improving out 1.2.1 Continue to comes - targeting ser vices to improve th Take up of short e outcomes for those most in need Children Schools and Families .
-Over 2014-15, a range of develop a spectrum of short break provision for children and young people with SEND/challenging behaviour. commission and contract manage service providers ensuring that provision has the capacity to meet the range of needs of Merton's disabled children and young people, from moderate to severe. breaks.
+1.2.1 Continue to Continue to Take up of short e outcomes for those most in need.
+Children Schools and Families Over 2014-15, a range of develop a spectrum of short break provision for children and young people with SEND/challenging behaviour. continue to commission and contract manage service providers ensuring that provision has the capacity to meet the range of needs of Merton's disabled children and young people, from moderate to severe. breaks.
 Special Educational Needs and Disabilities Integrated Service. commissioned preventative services continued to be available for children and young people with disabilities including family-based overnight short breaks, weekend clubs offering activities and excursions, a holiday playscheme for children with complex needs, and a parent carer support service and parent forum.
-The Local Offer went live on the 1 st of September 2014.
-A Local Offer
+The Local Offer went live on the 1st of September 2014.
+A Local Offer Steering Group has been set up to